-To help keep the plate(s) sterile, adhesive, air permeable, sterile films can be used.
-If using the adhesive film, the plate cover should be removed in a laminar air-flow hood and replaced with the film to ensure sterility.
+To help keep the plate(s) sterile, adhesive, air permeable, sterile films are provided so that the part of the plate that is not being used can be covered and kept sterile until required.
+If using the adhesive film provided, the plate cover should be removed in a laminar air-flow hood and replaced with the film to ensure sterility.

-Mixing the Contents of 96- or 384-Well Plates
+Mixing the Contents of 96-well Plate